 Users can assign Custom Contract Fields to either be applicable to all contracts or specific Contract Types.

 For example, you could create an "IT / Software" Contract Type then add a custom Field "# of Licenses" on it.
-Now when a user creates a Contract they will only need to fill in the # of Licenses when it's an "IT / Software" contract.
+Now when a user creates a Contract they will only need to fill in the # of Licenses when it is an "IT / Software" contract.

 Custom Contract Fields

-- Allows you to add your own Fields to a Contract beyond the default attributes in Bonfire
+You can add your own Fields to a Contract beyond the default attributes in Bonfire.

-- 7 Value Types to choose from (these attributes enforce validation when the user enter values on the contract):
+There are 7 Value Types to choose from, these attributes enforce validation when the user enter values on the contract: